Construction Considerations – 6 Things You Need to Keep in Mind When Building a Commercial Property

 1. Thoroughly Plan

-Poor planning is the number one reason that large scale projects like commercial property construction fails.
-Before you lay the foundations you will need to have done as much research as you can handle and then more!
+Poor planning is the number one reason that large scale projects like commercial property construction fail.
+Before you lay the foundations, you will need to have done as much research as you can handle and then more!
 Know what you need to in terms of finance, your team, laws and where your permits are coming from.
-You need to know that paperwork like your section j report is coming from reputable sources that are well versed in the local sectioning and construction laws.
+You need to know that paperwork like your section j report comes from reputable sources that are well versed in the local sectioning and construction laws.

 2. Have a Trustworthy Team

-There is so many different areas to consider when undertaking such an expansive project and one person can not possibly oversee every facet of the work.
-For this reason you need a team that you can trust to deal with your investment.
+There are so many different areas to consider when undertaking such an expansive project, and one person can not possibly oversee every facet of the work.
+For this reason, you need a team that you can trust to deal with your investment.
 Your team should at least include:

 3. Assess and Secure Funds

-Once you have a clear idea of what the undertaking is going to cost, you need to decide how the project will be funded.
-You can finance the project privately, or with a business loan.
+Once you have a clear idea of what the undertaking will cost, you need to decide how the project will be funded.
+You can finance the project privately or with a business loan.
 Alternatively, you can consider taking on investors.
-If you chose to go down this route, you need to consider if you want private investors or corporate sponsors and just how much input into the process you are willing at allow them to have.
+If you choose to go down this route, you need to consider if you want private investors or corporate sponsors and just how much input into the process you are willing to allow them to have.

 4. Keep in Mind Your Long Term Goals for the Property